psf/policies/docs/python.org/code-of-conduct/Enforcement-Procedures.md

     </tbody>
 </table>

 Keep resolutions and notes vague enough that enforcement team members with a conflict of interest don't know the details of the incident.
-Use gender neutral language when describing the reported person in the spreadsheet.
+Use gender-neutral language when describing the reported person in the spreadsheet.

 ### Report Documentation